Spotted salamander: Behavior

-Spotted salamanders are fossorial, meaning they spend most of their time underground.
-They rarely come above ground, except after a rain or for foraging and breeding.
-During the winter, they brumate underground, and are not seen again until breeding season in early March–May.
+The spotted salamander is fossorial.
+It rarely comes above ground, except after a rain or for foraging and breeding.
+During the winter, it brumates underground, and is not seen again until breeding season in early March–May.

+In North Amherst, Massachusetts, United States, spotted salamanders cross the street to get from their overwintering sites in the wooded area east of the roadway to their breeding sites to the west.
+Local officials built amphibian and reptile tunnels called the Henry Street salamander tunnels to help the salamanders cross the road to get to vernal pools.
+In the spring after rain and when temperatures rise above 40 F, salamanders emerge from underground.
+They cross Henry Street to get to their breeding grounds, vernal pools which form on the other side of the road, an event common among amphibians and known as the Big Night.

-Ambystoma maculatum has several methods of defense, including hiding in burrows or leaf litter, autotomy of the tail, and a toxic milky liquid it excretes when perturbed.
+A. maculatum has several methods of defense, including hiding in burrows or leaf litter, autotomy of the tail, and a toxic milky liquid it excretes when perturbed.
 This secretion comes from large poison glands around the back and neck.
 The spotted salamander, like other salamanders, shows great regenerative abilities: if a predator manages to dismember a part of a leg, tail, or even parts of the brain, head, or organs, the salamander can grow back a new one, although this takes a massive amount of energy.
 As juveniles, they spend most of their time under the leaf litter near the bottom of the pools where their eggs were laid.
 The larvae tend to occupy refuges in vegetation, and lower their activity in the presence of predators.

-Ambystoma maculatum tend to follow the same path in their migration to and from their burrows and breeding pools.
+A. maculatum tend to follow the same path in their migration to and from their burrows and breeding pools.
 They accomplish their journey in conditions that lack visual cues, since it is usually during periods of cloud cover.
-Some studies show evidence of landmark learning in spotted salamanders.
+Some studies show evidence of landmark learning and use of geotaxis in spotted salamanders.
 Researchers found that spotted salamanders can associate visual landmarks with food.
 Thus spotted salamanders may learn landmarks in their habitat that are reliable indicators of resource locations or provide orientation clues for migration to and from breeding ponds.

+Male salamanders come out earlier than females due to different responses in temperature than females.
+According to a study there is a correlation between the salamander's spot coloration and body condition.
+Salamanders' in lower body condition had less color and those with a better body score had brighter colored spots.